“My friends don’t talk to me”

 Some people seem unfriendly and distant but you might find out later they were depressed and felt lonely.
 Depression is not easy to deal with by yourself, for some people it may be impossible.
 Consult a doctor and consider looking for a therapist if you feel symptoms of depression.

-#11 You weren’t a good friend
+#11.
+You actually weren’t a good friend

 You might be acting like a bad friend and not even know it.